accesshdigital/sea-mvp-microservice/README.md

 2. **Cloud Eureka Server:** A distributed system typically comprises many services that communicate with each other to perform certain operations.
 Service discovery is the process of one service dynamically discovering the network location (IP address and port) of another service to communicate with it.
 3. **Cloud Gateway Server:** An API Gateway acts as a single-entry point for a collection of microservices.
 Any external client cannot access the microservices directly but can access them only through the application gateway.
 In a real-world scenario, an external client can be any one of the three: Mobile Application, Desktop Application, and External Services or third-party Apps.
 4. **Admin Server:** Monitoring microservice applications by using Spring Boot Actuator Endpoint is slightly difficult.
 Because, if we have ‘n’ number of applications, every application has separate actuator endpoints, thus making monitoring difficult.
 Spring Boot Admin Server is an application used to manage and monitor all microservices using a single dashboard.

+5. **Cloud ELK Server:** The ELK Stack is a collection of three open-source products — Elasticsearch, Logstash, and Kibana.
+ELK Stack is designed to allow users to take data from any source, in any format, and to search, analyze, and visualize that data in real time.
+ELK provides centralized logging that is useful when attempting to identify problems with servers or applications.
+It allows you to search all your logs in a single place.
+It also helps to find issues that occur in multiple servers by connecting their logs during a specific time frame.

+6. **JWT Auth Server:** JSON Web Token (JWT) is an open standard (RFC 7519) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
+This information can be verified and trusted because it is digitally signed.
+JWTs can be signed using a secret (with the HMAC algorithm) or a public/private key pair using RSA.
+This server is used for providing authentication & authorization of all microservice communication.

+7. **Hystrix:** Netflix Hystrix allows us to introduce fault tolerance and latency tolerance by isolating failure and by preventing them from cascading into the other part of the system building a more robust distributed application.
+Netflix also provides a feature to monitor all of the services within the distributed application boundary.
+Hystrix stream provides information on a single application, Turbine provides a way to aggregate this information across all installations of an application in a cluster.

-5. **Custom metrics monitoring:** Grafana and Prometheus are included in the docker-compose.yml configuration, and the public-facing applications have been instrumented with [Micrometre](https://micrometer.io/) to collect JVM and custom business metrics.
+8. **Custom metrics monitoring:** Grafana and Prometheus are included in the docker-compose.yml configuration, and the public-facing applications have been instrumented with [Micrometre](https://micrometer.io/) to collect JVM and custom business metrics.
 A JMeter load testing script is available to stress the application and generate metrics: mvp_test_plan.jmx

 ![Grafana metrics dashboard](docs/grafana-custom-metrics-dashboard.png)